wso2/docs-choreo-dev/en/docs/administer/configure-an-external-idp/configure-azure-ad-as-an-external-idp.md

 Before you try out this guide, be sure you have the following:

-- **An Azure Active Directory account**:  If you don’t already have one,  setup an Azure Active Directory account at [https://azure.microsoft.com/en-gb/](https://azure.microsoft.com/en-gb/).
+- An Azure Active Directory account:  If you don’t already have one,  setup an Azure Active Directory account at [https://azure.microsoft.com/en-gb/](https://azure.microsoft.com/en-gb/).
-- **Administrator rights to your Choreo organization**: You need this to configure the Azure AD account in your organization.
+- Administrator rights to your Choreo organization: You need this to configure the Azure AD account in your organization.

 ## Add Azure Active Directory as an external IdP in Choreo